rayyan35p/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2e.
 User enters an employee that is already assigned to the task in the project.
   * 2e1.
-TaskHub shows success message but there is no effect on the project or task.
+There is no change to the project or task.

-    Use case ends.
+    Use case resumes from step 4.

 * 2f.
 User enters a task that is already assigned to another employee in the project.
   * 2f1.
 TaskHub replaces the existing employee in the task with the new employee.